 The High Route?
-Well, you’re on your own there, but recent entries in the hut books indicates that the trajectory is relatively well marked with tape and cairns.
+Well, you’re on your own there, but recent entries in the hut books indicate that the trajectory is relatively well marked with tape and cairns.

-South from Lonely Lake the track is relatively clear on the ground, easy enough to follow.
+South of Lonely Lake the track is relatively clear on the ground, and easy enough to follow.

 The DOC Dragons Teeth route website has fairly extensive information, including brief track notes from hut to hut.

 huts and campsites | Dragons Teeth route, Kahurangi National Park

 There are 8 huts along the track.
 Adelaide Tarn and Lonely Lake Huts are tiny.